Skip to main content

 • “Not perfectly optimized for PC—not performance-wise, but in usability.”

-• “This game is shipping with Denuvo anti-tamper DRM which has been known to tank performance in the past, though other reviews seem to show that this game runs amazingly well.
-My own experience has been congruent, so this may not be an issue for most users.”
+• “This game is shipping with Denuvo anti-tamper DRM which has been known to tank performance in the past, though other reviews show this game runs well and my experience agrees, so this may not affect most users.”

 • humor